milanvadher/pattern_poc_frontend/LOGIC.md

 1. Get raw data from Database.

-2. Convert that data into pandas data formate.
+2. Convert that data into pandas data format.

 3. Delete duplicate data.